 Ways To Manage Stress During a Financial Crisis

-If money problems have you stressed out, try these tips for managing stress during a financial crisis or any other personal crisis.
+If money problems have you stressed out, try these tips for managing stress during a financial or any other personal crisis.

 I have been very stressed over money problems at times in my life.
 I felt like I was up against the wall.
 Unable to work because of health problems, I was trying to manage on little more than air.